c3lingo/c3lingo-interpreter-unit/README.md

 When searching for VU meter circuits, many use the LM3916 LED bar graph driver, which already has the right scaling built in.
 But this chip is obsolete and not produced any more, so we designed our own chain of comparators to drive a set of LEDs.

+### Phantom Power
+The cheap but still decent Superlux HMC-660 headset is known to sound quite bad with standard 48 V phantom power (which can be easily fixed by adding some resistors inside the XLR connector).
+But when I bought one in April 2021, it worked just fine with 48 V and didn't really work with 12 or 15 V.
+So, if phantom power should be a feature of the interpreter unit, it probably best to have standard 48 V instead of any special treatment for one special headset.

 ## User Interface